duncte123/ghostly-bksy-feed/faq.md

-# What is the HiJumpBoots Speedfeed?
+# What is The Ghost Zone?

-The SpeedFeed is a custom BlueSky feed containing posts about video game speedrunning events, personalities, and culture.
+The Ghost Zone is a custom BlueSky feed containing posts about Danny Phantom related art, personalities, and culture.

 # What are the rules?